Anyonic statistics revealed by the Hong-Ou-Mandel dip for fractional excitations

 In conclusion, we have shown that the anyonic statistics of quasiparticles in the FQHE has direct consequences on the HOM interference of excitations created by narrow voltage pulses.
-Contrarily to the usual picture, where the width of the HOM dip is trivially related to the temporal extension of the incoming excitations, here the width of the dip is fixed by the thermal scale, which can be much larger at low temperature.
+Contrarily to the usual picture, where the width of the HOM dip is trivially related to the temporal extension of the incoming excitations, here it is fixed by the thermal scale, which dominates at low temperature.
 We have shown how this can be explained by the anyonic braiding of the incoming quasiparticles with thermal excitations naturally occurring at the QPC.
+Reducing temperature increases the thermal time, which enhances the time scale on which braiding is effective, and thus leads to a wider HOM dip.
 Our proposal could be realized with current experimental techniques, and could lead to an original and relatively simple way to observe directly the consequences of anyonic statistics in the FQHE.
-A natural extension of this work would be to consider more exotic fractions of the FQHE, where several edge states carrying different QP are present, like $\nu=2/5$ or $\nu=2/3$ \cite{Kane1994,bid10}, and which can even obey non-Abelian statistics as in $\nu=5/2$ \cite{Lee2007,nayak08,dolev08,lee22}.
+A natural extension of this work would be to consider more exotic fractions like $\nu=2/5$ or $\nu=2/3$~\cite{Kane1994,bid10}, or even $\nu=5/2$, characterized by non-Abelian statistics.\cite{Lee2007,nayak08,dolev08,lee22}.

 \acknowledgements We are grateful to G. F\`eve, C. Glattli, B. Pla\c{c}ais and U. Gennser for enlightning discussions.
 This work was carried out in the framework of the project ``ANY-HALL'' (Grant ANR No ANR-21-CE30-0064-03).
 Centre de Calcul Intensif d’Aix-Marseille is acknowledged for granting access to its high performance computing resources for early parts of this work.